pytorch/pytorch.github.io/_posts/2022-10-28-new-library-updates-in-pytorch-1.13.md

 We extended our support to load data from additional cloud storage providers via DataPipes, now covering AWS, Google Cloud Storage, and Azure.
 A [tutorial is also available](https://pytorch.org/data/0.5/tutorial.html#working-with-cloud-storage-providers).
 We are open to feedback and feature requests.

 We also performed a simple benchmark, comparing the performance of data loading from AWS S3 and attached volume on an AWS EC2 instance.
-The results are [visible here](https://github.com/pytorch/data/blob/gh/NivekT/100/head/benchmarks/cloud/aws_s3_results.md).

 ### torch::deploy (Beta)